QR Bag Tag Generator: a Luggage Tag That Gets Your Bag Back

 Make your bag tag

 Generated entirely in your browser.
 Your details never leave your device.
+The found page and WhatsApp options need internet on the finder's phone only; plain text works fully offline.

 Why a paper tag still saves bags in 2026

-The barcode loop the airline wraps around your handle at check-in belongs to the airline, not to you.
-It ties the bag to one booking for one journey, and the sortation system reads it only for as long as that journey is alive in the computer.
-The moment the sticker tears on a belt, or the bag misses a connection after the flight has closed out, or you leave the suitcase in a taxi where no airline system exists at all, that barcode is worth nothing.
+The moment the sticker tears on a belt, or the bag misses a connection after the flight has closed out, or you leave the suitcase in a taxi, that barcode is worth nothing.
 The person holding your bag now has exactly one hope of finding you: something on the bag, in plain sight, that says who owns it.

-That is the entire job of a personal tag, and it is why baggage handlers still check for one before anything else.
-A tag turns "black four-wheeler, one of forty on this carousel" into a name and a number somebody can dial in ten seconds.
-It also protects you from the most common way bags disappear, which is not theft but honest mix-ups: two identical suitcases, one tired passenger, and yours rides home to the wrong flat.
-A visible name on the handle stops that at the belt.
-Airlines reunite most delayed bags within days precisely because those bags can be identified; the ones that end up auctioned as unclaimed are overwhelmingly the anonymous ones.
-Five minutes with a printer moves your suitcase from the second group to the first.
+That is the entire job of a personal tag.
+It turns "black four-wheeler, one of forty on this carousel" into a name and a number somebody can dial in ten seconds.
+It also stops the most common way bags disappear, which is not theft but honest mix-ups: two identical suitcases, one tired passenger, and yours rides home to the wrong flat.

 What to put on a luggage tag, and what to leave off